BinaryFighter-01/NM-Farmers-App/README.md

-# Farmers' App: Multilingual Agricultural Services Platform
+# NM - Farmers' App: Multilingual Agricultural Services Platform

 The Farmers' App is a comprehensive mobile application designed to provide essential agricultural services and information to farmers in both English and Marathi languages.
 This Flutter-based project aims to bridge the information gap in the farming community by offering a user-friendly interface with access to various government schemes, financial services, and agricultural resources.